chrisevett/chrisevett.github.io/about.md

 **Built health check for test environments for common issues**
 	- Using ansible, added monitoring for configuration drift in test environments and made it accessible via a lita.io chat bot so that in many cases app developers and testers no longer had to wait for help when they ran into configuration problems that were blocking their dev/test efforts.
 **Shored up ipaddress management practices**
-	- Migrated ip address management for on prem vsphere host from a spreadsheet with tabs for each subnet to an open source tool with an API.
+	- Migrated ip address management for on prem vsphere instance from a spreadsheet with tabs for each subnet to an open source tool with an API.
 This tool was later utilized for dynamic assignment/release of static IP addresses during environment automation.
 **Training and evangelism**
 	- Led efforts to train engineers and business analysts on automation tooling, source control best practices, and test automation for scripting (pester/rspec/test kitchen).
 	- Attended devops conferences and meetups.